Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/how-to-create-a-good-pub-quiz/index.md

 **Is AI that bad?** So I've been trying for a year, with multiple AIs, but it's just not good at coming up with quiz questions (of a quality that I deem sufficient).

 * Half the time, it is just _wrong_.
 It's hallucinating.
 Which is a very bad thing in a quiz.
 * Its questions are either too easy or too hard.
-I've had results like "Who is the main character in Harry Potter?"
+I've had results like "Who is the main character in Harry Potter?" or "The Caribbean islands are located in the ___ sea (_Caribbean_)"
 * And telling it to rate the difficulty, or come up with fun gimmicks, rarely makes sense.
 It will never suggest a question that needs a video fragment, for example, because it can't assume that you'd be able to find that or include that.
 (How could it?
 How could it know what humans find a difficult question?)

-It's more work to check the AI's work, than to do it yourself.
+It's more work to check the AI's work than to do it yourself.
 But what AI can do _really well_ is summarize the most common things out of its wealth of data.
 So if I ask for fun rounds for a "Soccer Quiz", it will give a good list of the general sub-topics inside it.
 It gives me a first starting point, a first Wikipedia article to check for information.

 ## Lesson #3: Patterns, Patterns, Patterns